jeremy-rifkin/cpptrace/README.md

 aware of.

-To put the scale of this performance consideration into perspective: In my benchmarking I have found generation of raw traces to take on the order of `75ns` per frame.
-Thus, even if there were 100 non-matching handlers before a matching handler in a 100-deep call stack the total time would stil be on the order of less than one millisecond.
+To put the scale of this performance consideration into perspective: In my benchmarking I have found generation of raw traces to take on the order of `100ns` per frame.
+Thus, even if there were 100 non-matching handlers before a matching handler in a 100-deep call stack the total time would stil be on the order of one millisecond.

 It's possible to avoid this by adding some bookkeeping to the `CPPTRACE_TRY` block.
 With the tradeoff between zero-overhead try-catch in the happy path and a little extra overhead in the unhappy throwing path I decided to keep